Walter Gieseking: Career

 Gieseking had a very wide repertoire, ranging from various pieces by Bach and the core works by Beethoven to the concertos of Rachmaninoff and more modern works by composers such as Busoni, Hindemith, Schoenberg and the lesser-known Italian Petrassi.
 He gave the premiere of Hans Pfitzner's Piano Concerto in 1923.
 Today, he is particularly remembered for his recordings of the complete piano works of Wolfgang Amadeus Mozart and the two French impressionist masters Claude Debussy and Maurice Ravel, virtually all of whose solo piano music he recorded on LP for EMI in the early 1950s (the Mozart and Debussy sets have recently been rereleased on CD), after recording much of it for Columbia in the 1930s and 1940s, some of which have also been rereleased on CD.

 Gieseking's 1944 performance of Beethoven's "Emperor" Concerto, in which anti-aircraft fire is audible in the background, is one of the earliest stereo recordings, following a rendition of the same work in 1934 for Columbia, with Bruno Walter conducting the Vienna Philharmonic.
 In December 1955, Gieseking suffered head injuries in a bus accident near Stuttgart, in which his wife was killed.

 His last recording project was the complete cycle of Beethoven's piano sonatas.
-Gieseking suddenly fell ill in London while recording Beethoven's ”Pastoral” Sonata for HMV.
+Gieseking suddenly fell ill in London while recording Beethoven's “Pastoral” Sonata for His Master's Voice.
 He had completed the first three movements and was to record the finale the next day, but died a few days later of postoperative complications for the relief of pancreatitis.
-HMV released the unfinished recording, and since then broadcast recordings of Gieseking playing all of Beethoven's piano sonatas (except Op.
+His Master's Voice released the unfinished recording, and since then broadcast recordings of Gieseking playing all of Beethoven's piano sonatas (except Op.
 54, which he never recorded) have been issued.
 Although some of his performances, particularly live, were marred by wrong notes, Gieseking's best performances, as in-studio recording sessions, were virtually flawless.

 Parallel to Gieseking's work as a performing artist, he was also a composer.
 During his lifetime his compositions were hardly known, and he made no attempt to publicize them.

 Gieseking himself was a lepidopterist, devoting much time to the collecting of butterflies and moths.
 His private collection can be seen in the Natural History Collection of the Museum Wiesbaden.